ic-lab-duth/RISC-V-Vector-Processor/README.md

 - CSR, SYSTEM instructions and Priviledged ISA
 - Extend the list of supported instructions for the 'F' extension
-- Modify decoding stage of the vector core to support permutations for SEW>8 configuration
+- Extend the supported permutation instructions
 - Add additional Examples

 ## Reference